The cover photo of “North of Dixie” is by Don Hogan Charles, from Newark N.J. July 1967.

 Photo by Julius Lester, New York, NY 1967

-Malcolm X was the militant Civil rights leader who embraced nonviolence in late in his life and was perhaps killed by a black man for doing so.
+Malcolm X was the militant Civil rights leader who embraced nonviolence late in his life and was killed by a black man perhaps for doing so.
 In the photo below, he displays the Nation of Islam newspaper, with its shocking headline.
 This was an unpublished picture, among hundreds taken for a May 31, 1963 LIFE magazine article.
+Ugly reality scorched our land, but LIFE hid from racist death.
+Ah, but what is life if not, in its bottom line, defiance of death and injustice?

 Photo of Malcolm X by Gordon Parks, Chicago, Illinois, 1963